njustyangkai/venus-frontend/README.md

 # venus-frontend
-venus-frontend build by Angular2 & webpack
+the frontend of venus build by angular2 & webpack